What Causes Keratosis Pilaris In Children & How To Treat It?

 Daily skin care may help minimize the appearance of the bumps or make them less noticeable.
 According to the American Academy of Dermatology, this can be achieved by first gently exfoliating the affected skin (do not scrub) and then applying the recommended amount of the skin care product called keratolytic or chemical exfoliator, followed by an unscented, oil-free moisturizer (8).

 Keratosis pilaris in kids occurs due to keratin build-up in skin pores.
 The otherwise harmless condition causes pale, scaly, and itchy bumps to appear on the skin.
 It usually does not require treatment and may fade away with age.
 However, it may be a cosmetic problem that can cause diminished confidence and low self-esteem in children and adolescents.
-Make sure you explain the condition to your child and help them establish a skin-care routine to keep it under control, especially in cold and dry weather conditions.
+Make sure you explain the condition to your child and help them establish a skin-care routine.
+You may also take steps to keep dry skin in children under control, especially in cold and dry weather conditions.
 Check with a dermatologist about suitable topical preparations or home remedies for managing the symptoms.

 Key Pointers